KaiqueCovo/descomplica-backend-challenge/README.md

 ## :bookmark_tabs: About the project

-API Graphql for add students.
+API Graphql for add, list and filter students.
 This is challenge from Descomplica

 <!-- Technologies -->